rishavmedhi/webrtc-basic/README.md

 # Basic WebRTC Implementation

-This is basic implementation of webRTC concept which you can run by opening this website in two browser windows and then getting on a video call
+This is a basic implementation of webRTC concept which you can run by opening this [website](https://rishavmedhi.github.io/webrtc-basic/) in two browser windows on two different devices and get connected on a video call

-Inspired by the tutorial at [fireship.io](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) youtube channel.
+Inspired by the tutorial by [fireship.io](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) which I stumbled upon on youtube.

 Referred the following links for the tutorial:
 1. [Youtube Video](https://www.youtube.com/watch?v=WmR9IMUD_CY)
 2. [Tutorial Source Code](https://github.com/fireship-io/webrtc-firebase-demo)
 3. [Tutorial Doc](https://fireship.io/lessons/webrtc-firebase-video-chat/)

-If you are interested more in learning about the architecture and working of the webRTC setup, please visit the above links.
+If you are interested in learning more about the architecture and working of the webRTC setup, please visit the above links.
 Fireship.io has done an awesome job in explaining how it works.

 ## How my project is different from the tutorial?